LGEZE-STP-team/65EP5G-Keypress-Remote-Tool/README.md

 Welcome to the 65EP5G Keypress Demo app.
 This application allows for calling of Remote Control API requests triggered by a keypress.
 The application can be run using the "start" scripts, and the source is available for modification or duplication.

 Installation:
 This application requires `Python>=3.7`.
 Please find the latest release at https://www.python.org/downloads/ and follow the instructions for your Operating System.
 When installing on Windows, check the option to "Add Python to PATH" and "Disable path length limit."
 Verify the most recent version on your system is invoked from the command line.
-You can check this by using 'py -V' on Windows or 'python3 -V' on MacOS.
+You can check this by using "`py -V`" on Windows or "`python3 -V`" on MacOS.

 Windows:
 1. Double click start.bat.
 This will install all dependencies and start the script.